wolfSSL/wolfssl-examples/caam/seco/README.md

 Example use cases when compiling wolfSSL with --enable-caam=seco

-## Setup Envirnment
+## Setup Environment

 Setup the location to SECO HSM and NVM library, cryptodev header (if wolfSSL is built to look for it), wolfSSL library path, and libz install path.
-The following is examples of setting the envirnment variables:
+The following is examples of setting the environment variables:

 export HSM_DIR=/home/user/imx-seco-libs/export/usr
 export CRYPTODEV_DIR=/home/user/build-xwayland/sysroots-components/aarch64/cryptodev-linux/usr/include